The Phasor Transformer: Resolving Attention Bottlenecks on the Unit Circle: Results

 Each sample contains randomized frequency components and noise, with the model predicting the next step $T+1$ from the observed context $(x_1,\ldots,x_T)$.
 Inputs are linearly mapped into bounded phase coordinates in $[-\pi/2,\pi/2]$, preserving oscillatory structure while keeping the representation on a controlled angular domain.

-Using \texttt{PhasorFlow}, we implemented a single FNet-style phasor block with trainable pre/post phase shifts around a parameter-free DFT mixer.
-Under this setting, the model uses 50 trainable scalar parameters.
+Using \texttt{PhasorFlow}, we implemented an FNet-style Phasor Transformer with trainable pre/post phase shifts around a parameter-free DFT mixer.
+The reported model stacks two such blocks with a trainable phase readout layer, giving $(2D{+}1)T = 5T = 50$ trainable scalar parameters at depth $D=2$ and context $T=10$.
 Readout is obtained from the output phase of the designated terminal thread.